marijnh/Eloquent-JavaScript/14_dom.md

 {{index concatenation, "concat method", closure}}

 You could call `byTagname` itself recursively, concatenating the resulting arrays to produce the output.
-Or you can create an inner function that calls itself recursively and that has access to an array binding defined in the outer function, to which it can add the matching elements it finds.
+Or you could create an inner function that calls itself recursively and that has access to an array binding defined in the outer function, to which it can add the matching elements it finds.
 Don't forget to call the ((inner